davidselassie/games/README.md

 Each of the game descriptions lives in the `_posts` folder.
 To add a new game, add a new file entitled `YYYY-MM-DD-GAME_TITLE.md` based on the empty template in `_drafts/blank.md` and fill out all the appropriate description information.
 See the [GitHub Pages documentation](https://help.github.com/articles/using-jekyll-with-pages/) for how to preview your game description.

 ## Description
-In addition to the instructions for how to play the game, there's also some metadata that should be filled out so folks know when your game is best played and can find it easily.
+In addition to the instructions for how to play the game, there's also some metadata that you can fill out so folks know when your game is best played and can find it easily.

 * `title` should be the name of your game
 * `alttitles` should be a list of other names people know your game by; this can be skipped